Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are companies required to report cybercrime threats, attacks and breaches publicly?

 Beyond notification to affected individuals of data breaches, there are no legal requirements to report cybercrime threats publicly.
 However, public companies are increasingly being encouraged, in guidelines and policies issued by Canada’s securities regulators, to increase disclosure of cyber threats, attacks and breaches in their public documents.
+In performing their assessment as to whether a cybersecurity incident must be disclosed in their public disclosure, public companies must rely on the traditional materiality tests set by Canadian securities law as well as case law to determine whether a cyber incident or breach constitutes a ‘material fact’ or a ‘material change’ and if so, when the incident should be disclosed.

 Criminal sanctions and penalties